 Polyethylene wax (also known as PE wax) is a low molecular weight polyethylene polymer.
 Because of it’s low molecular weight Polyethylene Wax has wax like physical characteristics that include properties such as low viscosity, high hardness (brittleness) and relatively high melt point.
+For a consolidated summary of Marcus polyethylene wax products and applications click here.

 There are a variety of methods for producing Polyethylene wax.
 Polyethylene wax can be made by direct polymerization of ethylene under special conditions that control molecular weight and chain branching of the final polymer.
 Another method involves thermal and/or mechanical decomposition of high molecular weight polyethylene resin to create lower molecular weight fractions.
 A third method involves separation of the low molecular weight fraction from a production stream of high molecular weight polymer.
 These last two methods produce very low molecular weight fractions that should be removed to avoid a product with low flash point that can result in flammability, migration and other safety issues.